 Neuroscience can probe and quantify these types of responses, understand them better, and through this identify the ways that have the least resistance, and improve on them.

-Harvard recently published “Leading Transformation – how to take charge of your company’s future”, written by you, Nathan Furr, and Kyle Nel.
+Harvard published “Leading Transformation – how to take charge of your company’s future”, written by you, Nathan Furr, and Kyle Nel.
 What’s the new stuff in your book compared to the huge number of other books about transformation and change management?

 Thomas Zoëga Ramsøy: There are a few things that made us decide to write this book.
 Basically, you need to feel that you’re putting something new and useful to the table.
 As you say, there are indeed many books on innovation, transformation, and related concepts.
 But what we’ve seen is that these solutions often are context-dependent, genius-based, and even pretty conservative and “controlled.”

-We wanted to write the book was in part to share the experiences we had gained by combining psychology, neuroscience, and storytelling in driving disruptive, successful change in legacy corporations.
-Along the way, we had made a few realizations.
+We wanted to write the book in part to share the experiences we had gained by combining psychology, neuroscience, and storytelling in driving disruptive, successful change in legacy corporations.
+Along the way, we made a few realizations.